FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting In Committee of the Municipal District of Adare-Rathkeale - 5th September 2017.md

 to the social housing proposed for the Council lands, there was potential for in excess of

-200 private residential units at that location.---
+200 private residential units at that location.
+---
 The Director, Regional Services pointed out that the issue being brought before the

 Members in relation to the approved overlay works and the implications of laying an